-double-blind, placebo-controlled, parallel-group controlled studies (MM-009 and MM-010) of anion transporters (OAT) OAT1 and OAT3, organic anion transporting polypeptide 1B1 lenalidomide plus dexamethasone therapy versus dexamethasone alone in previously treated (OATP1B1), organic cation transporters (OCT) OCT1 and OCT2, multidrug and toxin extrusion patients with multiple myeloma.
-Out of 353 patients in the MM-009 and MM-010 studies who received lenalidomide/dexamethasone, 45.6% were aged 65 or over.
-Of the 704 patients newsplated in the MM-010 studies 44.6% were aged 65 or over.
-Of the 704 patients pump (BSEP), BCRP, MRP2, OAT1, OAT3, OATP1B1, OATP1B3, and OCT2. evaluated in the MM-009 and MM-010 studies, 44.6% were aged 65 or over.
+lenalidomide plus dexamethasone therapy versus dexamethasone alone in previously treated (OATP1B1), organic cation transporters (OCT) OCT1 and OCT2, multidrug and toxin extrusion patients with multiple myeloma.
+Out of 353 patients in the MM-009 and MM-010 studies who protein (MATE) MATE1, and organic cation transporters novel (OCTN) OCTN1 and OCTN2. received lenalidomide/dexamethasone, 45.6% were aged 65 or over.
+Of the 704 patients evaluated in the MM-009 and MM-010 studies 44.6% were aged 65 or over.

+In vitro studies indicate that lenalidomide has no inhibitory effect on human bile salt export pump (BSEP), BCRP, MRP2, OAT1, OAT3, OATP1B1, OATP1B3, and OCT2. evaluated in the MM-009 and MM-010 studies, 44.6% were aged 65 or over.

-lenalidomide orally once daily on days 1 to 21 and a matching placebo capsule once daily on days excretion to total clearance in subjects with normal renal function was 90%, with 4% of 22 to 28 of each 28-day cycle.
+In both studies, patients in the lenalidomide/dexamethasone (len/dex) group took 25 mg of A majority of lenalidomide is eliminated through urinary excretion.
+The contribution of renal lenalidomide orally once daily on days 1 to 21 and a matching placebo capsule once daily on days excretion to total clearance in subjects with normal renal function was 90%, with 4% of 22 to 28 of each 28-day cycle.
 Patients in the placebo/dexamethasone (placebo/dex) group took 1 lenalidomide eliminated in faeces. placebo capsule on days 1 to 28 of each 28-day cycle.
-Patients in both treatment groups took 40 Lenalidomide is poorly metabolized as 82% of the dose is excreted unchanged in urine. mg of dexamethasone orally once daily on days 1 to 4, 9 to 12, and 17 to 20 of each 28-day cycle Hydroxylenalidomide and N-acetyl-lenalidomide represent 4.59% and 1.83% of the excreted for the first 4 cycles of therapy.
+Patients in both treatment groups took 40 Lenalidomide is poorly metabolized as 82% of the dose is excreted unchanged in urine. mg of dexamethasone orally once daily on days 1 to 4, 9 to 12, and 17 to 20 of each 28-day cycle

+Hydroxylenalidomide and N-acetyl-lenalidomide represent 4.59% and 1.83% of the excreted for the first 4 cycles of therapy.
 The dose of dexamethasone was reduced to 40 mg orally once daily dose, respectively.
 The renal clearance of lenalidomide exceeds the glomerular filtration rate on days 1 to 4 of each 28-day cycle after the first 4 cycles of therapy.
 In both studies, treatment was and therefore is at least actively secreted to some extent. to continue until disease progression.
-In both studies, dose adjustments were allowed based on At doses of 5 to 25 mg/day, half-life in plasma is approximately 3 hours in healthy volunteers clinical and laboratory finding.
+In both studies, dose adjustments were allowed based on

+At doses of 5 to 25 mg/day, half-life in plasma is approximately 3 hours in healthy volunteers clinical and laboratory finding.